-Teen Readers Society is providing 2,000+ books to Afghan children and adolescents resettling in the United States as part of Phase One of a new English literacy program.
-The books are being donated to the program by Better World Books and Penguin Random House
+Teen Readers Society provided 2,000+ books to Afghan children and adolescents resettling in the United States as part of the State Department’s Phase One English literacy program.
+The books were donated to Teen Readers Society by Better World Books and Penguin Random House.

 Millions of Afghans have been displaced amid a growing humanitarian crisis caused by the Taliban who took control of Afghanistan in mid-August of 2021.
 The book donation program will prioritize the most vulnerable arrivals, children and families who are struggling to find permanent housing and are currently in the care of the U.S. federal government.
 Teen Readers Society is partnered with Team Rubicon and the U.S. Agency for International Development (USAID) to distribute the donation at Doña Ana Village in New Mexico.

 English Literacy at Doña Ana Village, New Mexico